The Women's European Championships are nearing their end, with just the final to come on Sunday, 27 July at St. Jakob-Park in Basel.

 The host stadiums

-The 2025 Women's European Championships in Switzerland is being played across eight host stadiums.
-Tickets for matches at all host venues have been on sale since the beginning of the year and almost all tickets are now sold out.
+The 2025 Women's European Championships in Switzerland are being played across eight host stadiums.
+Tickets for matches at all host venues have been on sale since the beginning of the year, and all remaining tickets are sold out.

 In order to access the UEFA ticket portal, fans must first register for an account on the platform.